samooth/spacebee/README.md

 Create a sub-database where all entries will be prefixed by a given value.

-This makes it easy to create namespaces within a single Hyperbee.
+This makes it easy to create namespaces within a single Spacebee.

 `options` include:
 ```js